 Workplace safety is essential, especially in the construction industry.
 Every year, thousands of employees are injured on the job.
 In 2019, 1,066 workers in construction and extraction occupations were fatally wounded, making it the sector’s highest figure since 2007.
+The cost to UK employers is over £500 million annually.
 Recognizing and understanding common construction equipment safety hazards is the first step in reducing the casualties each year.

 Here are eight dangers you’ll want to watch out for in the workplace.

 The struck-by category includes a broad range of potentially hazardous scenarios.
 In essence, it covers injuries produced from forcible contact or impact from equipment or falling objects.
 These situations represent some of the most prevalent construction safety risks for workers.
 In 2017, these scenarios led to 503 fatal injuries across all industries, with approximately 15% occurring in the construction field.

 The most common types of struck-by hazards in construction include:

 - Struck-by rolling object

 These hazards may occur if the equipment is left unsecured or if employees are not visible to operators.
 Falling bricks that strike a worker’s head leading to a concussion and death describe a struck-by incident.
 When the impact alone causes the injury, it’s labeled as a struck-by incident.
 If the wounds occur from being crushed between objects, then the damage is considered a caught-in and -between event.

 Caught-in and -between describes any situation where an employee is injured through compression or crushing.
 This would include cave-ins or scenarios where clothing is caught inside of a piece of equipment.
 This category is a part of the Occupational Health and Safety Administration’s (OSHA) fatal four because it is one of four situations that lead to the greatest number of occupational deaths each year.

 The most common types of caught-in or -between hazards include: